 The people living in Gunyangara make up twelve different clan groups from within the Miwatj region.

 Gunyangara is set on the Gumurr Miwatj Ward of East Arnhem Shire Council.
 This is one of six wards in the Shire.
-Gumurr Miwatj Ward in 2012 will elect three (3) of the fourteen (14) Shire Council members.
-Shire headquarters are in Nhulunbuy and it has a service delivery centre in Gunyangara, with extension of services also run from Yirrkala.
+In 2012 Gumurr Miwatj Ward elected three (3) of the fourteen (14) Shire Council members.
+Shire headquarters are in Nhulunbuy with a service delivery centre in Gunyangara, with extension of services also run from Yirrkala.

 The Northern Land Council, based in Darwin and with a regional office in Nhulunbuy, is the land council to the community.
 It is responsible for matters under the Aboriginal Land Rights (Northern Territory) Act 1976.